ChicoState/ux-personal-portfolio-rccuesta/README.md

 [Lost Builds Remastered](j01/)

-I decided to investigate LEGO® Builder, an application that stores hundreds manuals
+I decided to investigate LEGO® Builder, an application that stores hundreds of manuals so that builders do not have to rely on their instructions

+Growing up one of my biggest hobbies was building and collecting Legos I would build, display, and then toss out their boxes and instructions.
+My sets were mainly used as decorations for my room so I was never worried about them being destroyed, however, when I came home my built set had been destroyed, and without the instructions at the time there was no way to rebuild the sets, the destroyed sets